-Last year, using the ENCORE tool, we assessed potential sectoral impacts and dependencies on nature in our business and corporate lending portfolio.
-1 This highlighted agriculture as a sector with high impacts and dependencies.
+Last year, using the ENCORE tool, we assessed potential sectoral impacts and dependencies on nature in our business and corporate lending portfolio.1 This highlighted agriculture as a sector with high impacts and dependencies.
 Our Australian agriculture sector represents 1.6% of our in-scope drawn lending, with most of our customers being small-to-medium privately owned farming enterprises.
 The sector plays an important stewardship role in managing the ecosystems they rely on to produce food and fibre.

 The ENCORE analysis identified land use change as a material nature-related impact for this sector.
-This year we assessed the feasibility of estimating woody vegetation land use change within our secured lending to the agriculture sector.
-2 We analysed woody vegetation land use change using public government datasets, specifically the National Forest and Sparse Woody Vegetation (NFSWV) and Statewide Landcover and Tree Study (SLATS) datasets for the 2020 and 2021 financial years.
-3 and New South Wales, and the most recent publicly available dataset at the time of running our analysis was for 2020-2021.
-Both datasets use different forest definitions that are not fully aligned with global frameworks and are heavily reliant on inferences drawn from satellite imagery as distinct to on-the-ground observations.
-The NFSWV and SLATS programs have the primary objective of assessing the extent and change of woody vegetation holistically, without providing information on compliance with state, federal or international regulations and standards.
+This year we assessed the feasibility of estimating woody vegetation land use change within our secured lending to the agriculture sector.2 We analysed woody vegetation land use change using public government datasets, specifically the National Forest and Sparse Woody Vegetation (NFSWV) and Statewide Landcover and Tree Study (SLATS) datasets for the 2020 and 2021 financial years.3

-Our analysis highlighted limitations in the available public data.
-While NFSWV is a nationally available public dataset, it does not identify areas or drivers of annual woody vegetation change.
-SLATS datasets do show woody vegetation loss, however, are produced only for Queensland
+Our analysis highlighted limitations in the available As data and definitions improve, this type of analysis public data.
+While NFSWV is a nationally available public could inform engagement with customers on management dataset, it does not identify areas or drivers of annual of environmental risks and opportunities, including current woody vegetation change.
+SLATS datasets do show woody land management practices that can maintain or restore vegetation loss, however, are produced only for Queensland nature on farms.